Business Intelligence

 Natural Language Querying

 With natural language querying, users can simply type questions in plain English and receive accurate SQL queries tailored to their specific needs.
-For example, instead of learning SQL syntax or waiting on an analyst, a marketing manager could type, "Show me total sales by region for Q4 2025," and instantly get results.
+For example, instead of learning SQL syntax or waiting on an analyst, a marketing manager could type, "Show me total sales by region for last quarter," and instantly get results.
 The AI interprets the intent, generates the SQL query, runs it against the database, and delivers the answer.

 The system doesn’t just provide results - it also promotes transparency.
 Features like showsql let technical users review the generated code, while explainsql breaks down complex queries into plain English.
 This not only builds trust but also helps non-technical users gain a better understanding of how their data is structured.
 For further exploration, conversational tools allow users to refine queries with follow-ups like, "Limit to the top 10 customers" or "Add a breakdown by product category."